ericwa/ericw-tools/docs/qbsp.rst

    indicates slime, ``*lava`` is for lava, and anything else beginning with ``*`` will have contents as water.

-.. texture:: !slime
-             !lava
-             !

-   In all Q1-like games, for compatibility with Half-Life maps, names beginning with ``!`` are treated the same as names beginning with ``*`` and create liquids.

 .. texture:: skip

    Any surfaces assigned a texture name of *skip* will be compiled into the